lsst-dm/dmtn-183/index.rst

 In order to make sure that alerts are available in the alert database before publishing one of these lightweight alert notifications, we could publish lightweight alerts directly from the same Kafka consumer which writes into the alert database's backing object store.

+..
+[1] 2,000 requests per second would be sufficient to handle a single exposure in 5 seconds, which is used here as a ballpark figure for keeping up with the alert stream's bursty volume.
+       Taking longer than 5 seconds would be acceptable if the alert filtering service is not implemented, since then there are no latency requirements on the alert database.

 .. .. rubric:: References